Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 ### Lifetime

-A new problem is appearing, what happen when a particle is supposed to die?
-Every particle has its own minimum and maximum life time which is updated every frame.
-But then as we loop through each particles, it means that does not alive will be updated as any other particle.
+An another probel is what happen when a particle is supposed to die?
+Every particle has its own minimum and maximum lifetime which is updated every frame.
+But then as we loop through each particle, it means that does not alive will be updated as any other particle.

 Adding a condition in every loop to check if a particle is still alive would work but be horrible.
 The compiler - the program in charge of turning our code in readable code for the machine - is able to optimize some code on its own when it can see some sorts of pattern.
-Looping through each velocities and adding the current gravity is a pattern easy for the compiler to understand.
-But if there is a condition in the loop, it create differents branch each representing a differents outcome.
+Looping through each velocity and adding the current gravity is a pattern easy for the compiler to understand.
+But if there is a condition in the loop, it creates different branch each representing a differents outcome.
 Doing so, the compiler is unable to find a pattern and cannot do any optimization.

-An simpler way is to swap a living entities with a dead one.
+An simpler way is to swap a living entity with a dead one.
 It means that every dead entities are at the end of the array, and every alives particles are at the beginning of the array.
 By doing this little trick, there is no need of any condition in the used loop.

 ![Swap of dead particle](../assets/images/particle_swap.png)

 ### Sorting

 One of the most common problem in programming is sorting arrays of elements.
-Particles needs to be sorted from the farest to the closest of the camera.
+Particle needs to be sorted from the farthest to the closest of the camera.
 This is done to be sure to render particles and not having particle behind other being drawn in front of them.
 And to sort them we need to compute the distance from the camera to the particle, the distance between two points needs a square root to be done, one of the worst performance function you can make a computer do.

-To solve the issue with the needs to sort every array of every data needed to draw a particle, first of all, to drawn a particle, the gpu - Graphics Processing Unit, it’s in charge of rendering everything to the screen - doesn’t need to know about the lifetime of a particle.
+To solve the issue with the needs to sort every array of every data needed to draw a particle, first of all, to draw a particle, the gpu - Graphics Processing Unit, it’s in charge of rendering everything to the screen - doesn’t need to know about the lifetime of a particle.
 So less data need to be sorted.
-Secondly not every arrays of data need to be sorted, one trick is to sort only the positions and keeping an array of sorted index, to then take the needed info in a sorted order.
+Secondly not every array of data need to be sorted, one trick is to sort only the positions and keeping an array of sorted index, to then take the needed info in a sorted order.
 ![Sorted particles array](../assets/images/particles_sorted.png)

 To avoid the square root, in place of using the correct function it’s possible to use the Manhattan distance.
-This function remove the need of the square root, and even thought the values of the distance are incorrecte, their are consistently incorrect, it means that object can be sorted using this function.
+This function remove the need of the square root, and even thought the values of the distance are incorrect, there are consistently incorrect, it means that object can be sorted using this function.

 ### GPU Instancing

 The last part that need to be optimized is on the GPU side.
-GPU are good at drawing the same thing multiple time.
+GPUs are good at drawing the same thing multiple time.
 What cost time is to change shader - programmes on the gpu to define how something is drawn on the screen - and if for every particles the shader is reset, even to the same one, it will cost time to the gpu.

 One solution is to use GPU Instancing, it a way of forcing the GPU to draw the same object a certain amount of time.
 For particles this is easy to implement as every particle need the same image drawn on a quad - 3d square -.
 ![Particles fountain](../assets/images/particle_confetti.gif)